ANNarchy/ANNarchy/docs/manual/Neuron.rst

 **Spike condition**

 The spike condition is a single constraint definition.
-You may use the different available comparison operators using all previously defined neuron variables.
+You may use the different available comparison operators using the previously defined neuron variables.

 The use of assignment statements or full ODEs will lead to an error.
-Furthermore the decision variable of the condition need to be placed on the **left** side.
+Furthermore the decision variable of the condition needs to be placed on the **left** side.

 **Reset**